 I was now unemployed and living for free with two amazing and incredibly supportive parents – zero responsibility, nothing but time.

 There’s a silver lining in EVERYTHING – if you’re willing to find it.

 During the 6 months that followed I had many nightmares.
 Unfortunately for me I was awake for all of them.

-Thanks to the many side effects of anti-depressants and meltdown of many of my body’s vital functions, I became a chronic insomniac – sleeping 2 or 3 hours on a good night; 0 on a bad night.
+Thanks to the many side effects of anti-depressants and meltdown of many of my body’s vital functions, I developed chronic insomniac (which was later upgraded to ‘sleep apnoea’) – sleeping 2 or 3 hours on a good night; 0 on a bad night.